-How can I find more information about these new DMAS programs?
+How can I find more information about DMAS programs?

-No. Members can change their health plan during the first 90 days of enrollment for any reason.
-Beginning 2018, members may change their plan carrier during open enrollment, which runs between October and December for a January 1 effective date.
+Yes.
+Members can change their health plan during the first 90 days of enrollment for any reason.
+Members may change their plan carrier during open enrollment, which runs between October and December for a January 1 effective date.
 Members may also change their plan carrier under special circumstances, such as they move out of the service area or the doctor’s network is unable to accommodate their medical needs.
 For information on changing your health plan, please contact the CCC Plus hotline at 1-844-374-9159/TDD 1-800-817-6608, or visit cccplusva.com.

 Will I get a new ID card?